mediatis/formrelay_mail/README.md

 Set to `1` if uploaded files shall be attached to the email.
 In any case the uploaded files will be linked within the email (as part of the form data).

+## plugin.tx_formrelay_mail.settings.signMessageBody

+Default: `0`.

+Set to `1` if the message body should be signed with an S/MIME certificate and key. plugin.tx_formrelay_mail.settings.signingCertificate and plugin.tx_formrelay_mail.settings.signingCertificate.signingPrivateKey need to be set to filepaths to valid .crt and .key files.

+## plugin.tx_formrelay_mail.settings.encryptMessageBody

+Default: `0`.

+Set to `1` if the message body should be encrypted with an S/MIME certificate. plugin.tx_formrelay_mail.settings.encryptionCertificate needs to be set to a filepath to a valid .crt file.

 ## plugin.tx_formrelay_mail.settings.valueDelimiter

 Default: `\s=\s`.